 The free and bundled options genuinely serve a purpose.
 If your team occasionally needs help drafting copy or experimenting with prompts, Copilot Free delivers that at no extra cost.
 The lack of connection to your company’s data means no exposure risk when governance is still developing.
 For occasional, generic tasks, the cost-benefit calculation favours starting there.

 There are specific situations where holding off on the upgrade makes sense.
 If AI use across your firm is genuinely occasional, a handful of staff trying a tool rather than a firm-wide capability, the licence cost for Copilot Business may not be justified.
-At £13.80 per user per month on an annual commitment, 10 licences runs to £1,656 per year before VAT.
+At the £16.10 list price on an annual commitment, 10 licences run to £1,932 a year before VAT, slightly less while Microsoft’s £13.80 promotional rate holds.

 If your Microsoft 365 governance is still immature, weak access controls or no sensitivity labels configured, the NCSC’s guidance is worth noting here: poor configuration can mean an AI assistant surfaces information that users should not be seeing.
 Getting the access framework right before enabling the integrated tier is often the safer order of operations.